iifnsut/website/NOTES.md

 8. Use classes for css and use hyphen-delimited strings to name them
 9. Follow the BEM convention
 10. Always put code to first-branch (no need to fork)
+11. Use the code that has been already uploaded if possible, modify it if it doesn't mess up the previous code.

 ### Tailwind breakpoints: